-The amount of water diverted in 2022 totaled about 13.8 million gallons, an average of about 38,000 gallons per day.
+The amount of water diverted in 2023 totaled about 13.8 million gallons, an average of about 38,000 gallons per day which was nearly identical to the 2022 total.
 This amount represents 0.54% of the total permissible diversion of 7.0 million gallons per day.
 The amount diverted includes water sold, with no water used to flush the mains for system maintenance.
 The need for system flushing has since been eliminated in favor of system recycling as a 2021 water conservation measure.
-In 2022, return gallons totaled about 6.3 million gallons through both sanitary wastewater return flow and inflow and infiltration (I/I), an average of about 17,000 gal/day.
-The total consumptive use was then about 7.5 million gallons, representing a consumptive use coefficient of 54%.
+In 2023, return gallons totaled about 7.3 million gallons through both sanitary wastewater return flow and inflow and infiltration (I/I), an average of about 20,000 gal/day.
+The total consumptive use was then about 6.5 million gallons, representing a consumptive use coefficient of 47%.
 Water usage was much higher during the warm summer months, which indicates the majority of water was likely for landscaping purposes.
-In 2022, Foxconn remained the only water service connected party.
+In 2023, Foxconn remained the only water service connected party in the diversion area.
+Microsoft has announced plans to construct phase 1 of multiple phases.
+However, the first phase to be completed in 2026 will not be located in the diversion area.
+Future land purchases for Microsoft are located in the diversion area, but it may be several years before those buildings will be operable.
 Return flow met all water quality discharge standards.